j-mark-hou/j-mark-hou.github.io/_posts/2018-09-15-rl-reading-guide.markdown

 ### Approximate value methods (chapters 9, 10, 11)
 - least squares approximation objective, relation to supervised learning
 - monte carlo gradient descent = literally supervised learning
-- semi-gradient updates in TD = using bootstrapped value function in the $$y$$ instead of the full
+- semi-gradient updates in TD = using bootstrapped value function in the $$y$$ instead of the full reward path
-	- again, lowers variance but potentially at the cost of variance
+	- again, lowers variance but potentially at the cost of bias
-	- kind of... super questionable?
+	- seems kind of... super questionable?
 	- like you can imagine feedback loops where your value function starts out being kinda wrong, which motivates the updates to make the Q function even more wrong, etc.
 - linear models have nice theory, but who cares
 - neural network approximators people use in state of the art stuff
-	- for the most part you can probably just black box all of this and treat NNs as just some complicated nonlinear mapping
+	- for the most part you can probably just black box all of this and treat NNs as just some complicated nonlinear approximator
 - some complications for continuing MDPs that never end, but none of the recent problems that I've heard about fall in this category, so I just kind of ignored all of it?
 - **deadly triad**, and why reinforcement learning with function approximators is hard
 	- consider in context of the Deep-Q learning atari stuff